EPISODE 38 | Guest: Joe Murray, systems engineer and architect, Visix, Inc.

 So, in Joe Murray’s perfect little world, every single little component would have been tested before an implementation.
 But, I mean, you know how it goes.
 These things are complex.
 There are deadlines in the real world, and you sort of say, well, you know, it probably all works; put it all together.

-Derek DeWitt: Thumbnail sketch, ballpark figure, how long from, “Hey, we want to do this” until, “Alright, we’re ready to go”?
+Derek DeWitt: Thumbnail sketch, ballpark figure, how long from, “Hey, we want to do this” until, “All right, we’re ready to go”?
 So, is it a month, six months?

 Joe Murray: If the customer already has Signage Suite, then that’s an excellent start because we don’t have to deploy a whole server for licensing and all that.
 So let’s say it’s ideal, they’ve already got Signage Suite, they’re already used to it.
 Maybe they’ve already got some content in mind that they’ve already been building in AxisTV Design (because they’ve got Signage Suite) and they just say, “Hey, you know what, we’ve worked with our integrator, we purchased some displays, we just want to get some hardware from you and put it all together.”
 It wouldn’t be much longer than deploying a regular single-output player.